MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 # What is Azure Quantum?

 Azure Quantum is a cloud service with a diverse set of quantum solutions and technologies.
-You can write your code once and run it with little to no change against multiple targets of the same family and without thinking about about hardware or solution specificities.
+You can write your code once and run it with little to no change against multiple targets of the same family and without thinking about hardware or solution specificities.

 - An **open ecosystem**, enabling you to access diverse quantum software, hardware, and solutions from Microsoft and its partners.
 - Quantum impact today, with pre-built solutions that run on classical and accelerated compute resources (also referred to as optimization solutions).